peastman/ChorusExMachina/plugin/src/help.md

 them.
 Legato transitions are only possible between vowels, however.
 If there are any consonants in between, they necessarily create a break in the sound.

+You can optionally add an accent to the beginning of each separated (non-legato) note.
+When this option is enabled, the strength of the accent is determined by the key velocity.

 There are several parameters you can automate in a DAW to control the performance.

 - **Selected Phrase**.
 The index of the phrase to sing.